 Candidate Recommendations.
 We identify candidates for election to the Board of Directors through the business networks of the directors and management and from recommendations made by third-party search firms upon the request of the Governance Committee.
-Over the past year, the Committee retained a search firm to help identify potential candidates.
+Over the past year, the Governance Committee retained a search firm to help identify potential candidates.
 We evaluate candidates recommended by our stockholders in the same manner and on the same basis as candidates recommended by our directors, management or third-party search firms.
-Mr. Wilson was initially identified as a candidate for election to the Board by a third-party search firm, and upon the recommendation of the Governance Committee, the Board elected Mr. Wilson a director effective September 2018.
+Ms. Yan was initially identified as a candidate for election to the Board by a third-party search firm, and upon the recommendation of the Governance Committee, the Board elected Ms. Yan a director effective May 2019.
+In considering Ms. Yan's candidacy, the Board considered Ms. Yan's years of experience in global manufacturing and engineering as well as her significant experience in international business, particularly in Asia.

 Board Refreshment.
 A number of changes have occurred in our Company's Board of Directors over the past several years as part of our continuing efforts to ensure that our Board has the right skills and tenures to best oversee management and the execution of our strategy and the associated risks.
+Taking into account the upcoming retirements of Messrs.
+Prevost and O'Brien, 40% of our directors have joined the Board in the last three years.
 Our Board does not have a mandatory retirement policy.
 With respect to director tenure, the Board is of the view that a mix of tenures that takes into consideration appropriate levels of continuity, institutional memory and fresh perspectives is critical in achieving and maintaining a high-performing board.
+The Board will continue to proactively manage its composition and make-up to ensure it has the appropriate mix of tenures and the requisite skills to address the Company's current and future needs.